 Most visitors to the Copper Canyon get off the train once during the entire trip.
 Our goal, however, was to use the train as a lovely tool to get deep into the canyon where we would get off the train as often as possible.
 WAY off the train.
+And we succeeded.

-After leaving our truck behind with friends we got back on the good old CHEPE, but only long enough to get to the town of Cuiteco where it was pretty much immediately clear that this small town doesn’t see much in the way of tourists.
+After leaving our truck behind with friends we got back on the good old El CHEPE, but only long enough to get to the town of Cuiteco where it was pretty much immediately clear that this small town doesn’t see much in the way of tourists.

-We checked into the lone hotel in town (though a new guest house called Mirador de Cuiteco is nearing completion) which is owned by members of the Balderama family and was built and furnished with cast-offs from the upscale chain of Balderama Hotels.
+We, along with Dave Hensleigh from Authentic Copper Canyon, checked into the lone hotel in town (though a new guest house called Mirador de Cuiteco is nearing completion) which is owned by members of the Balderama family and was built and furnished with cast-offs from the upscale chain of Balderama Hotels.
 The place was like a graveyard for 1970s hotel furnishings–mostly in a good way.

-An unexpected dash of fancy hotel service may be the most successful hand-me-down here–despite the fact that we are the only guests in a budget guesthouse in a tiny town we returned to our room after dinner and discovered that someone had lit the fire in our fireplace while we were out.
+An unexpected dash of fancy hotel service may be the most successful hand-me-down here–despite the fact that we were the only guests in a budget guesthouse in a tiny town we returned to our room after dinner and discovered that someone had lit the fire in our fireplace while we were out.
 Lovely.

 Wandering through town friendly inhabitants showered us with greetings of “buenos tardes” and though it would be hard to say that anything of note actually goes on in Cuiteco, the peacefulness (and short walk to a lovely waterfall and swimming hole) is reason enough to spend a day if you’ve got the time.